Zendro-dev/Zendro-dev.github.io/zendro_cli.md

 1. If the Zendro instance is on your local machine, you can directly go into the folder `graphql-server` and execute `zendro bulk-create -f <filename> -n <modelname> -s <sheetname>`, e.g. `zendro bulk-create -f ./country.csv -n country`.
 Three formats are supported here, namely CSV, XLSX and JSON.
 And the paramter `sheetname` is only used for XLSX file.
 If it is empty, by default records in the first sheet would be imported.
 And the default configuration for delimiters and batch size, you can find them in `graphql-server/.env`.
 2. If you want to upload a file to a remote Zendro server, it is also possible via Zendro CLI.
 All configuration could be modified in the file `zendro/.env.migration`.
 After the configuration, you can execute `zendro bulk-create -f <filename> -n <modelname> -s <sheetname> -r`, e.g. `zendro bulk-create -f ./country.csv -n country -r`.

+## Download Records
+In general, it is possible to download all data into CSV format in two ways, either using the Zendro CLI or the Zendro Single Page App.
+Here every attribute will be quoted to avoid ambiguity and enable seamless integration with the zendro bulk creation functionalities.

+1. If the Zendro instance is installed locally, then user can execute the command in the `graphql-server` folder: `zendro bulk-download -f <filename> -n <modelname>`.
+To configure delimiters (`ARRAY_DELIMITER`, `FIELD_DELIMITER` and `RECORD_DELIMITER`) and record-limit (`RECORD_LIMIT`), set the according environment variables in  `graphql-server/.env`

+2. If the Zendro instance is accessible remotely, modify the  `zendro/.env.migration` configuration file to map to the remote Zendro instance.
+After that, execute `zendro bulk-create -f <filename> -n <modelname> -r` to download the records to CSV.